Citizens Fire Academy

 Graduates will become more familiar with the day to day operation of the Fort Worth Fire Department.
-Additionally, graduates will be able to participate in certain future activities, such as Fourth of July operations and neighborhood fire patrols.
+Additionally, graduates will be able to participate in certain future activities, such as Fourth of July operations and smoke alarm drives and community events.

 The training program consists of both classroom and practical instruction.
 Participants will meet in three-hour sessions once a week, covering topics such as:

 - the firefighter selection process

 - fire safety education

 - fire communications

 For more information, contact the Public Education Section at 817-392-6862.